-It's concerning to note that the RSPB is giving out irrational information
+It's very concerning to find that the RSPB is giving out irrational

-relating to the mortality of garden birds caused by cats.
-It claims
+information relating to the mortality of garden birds caused by

-that most birds killed by cats would have died anyway from other
+cats.
+It claims that most birds killed by cats would have died anyway

-causes before the next breeding season.
-They say that cats tend
+from other causes before the next breeding season.
+They say that

-to catch only weak or sickly birds.
-However, consistent evidence
+cats tend to catch only weak or sickly birds.
+However, consistent

-and observations show how cats hone in on bird nest locations and
+evidence and observations show how cats hone in on bird nest locations

-wait their opportunity.
-Once the babies fledge (particularly blackbirds,
+and wait their opportunity.
+Once the babies fledge (particularly

-thrushes and collared doves) and flutter to the ground they are
+blackbirds, thrushes and collared doves) and flutter to the ground

-defenseless and the cat will simply grab them with the minimum of
+they are defenseless and the cat will simply grab them with the

-struggle.
-Most of these fledglings are not weak or poorly, simply
+minimum of struggle.
+Most of these fledglings are not weak or poorly,

-an easy, victim of a prowling cat.
-Secondly, many nests and bird
+simply an easy, victim of a prowling cat.
+Secondly, many nests and

-boxes are disturbed by marauding cats, which are subsequently abandoned,
+bird boxes are disturbed by marauding cats, which are subsequently

-leaving the eggs un-hatched or, if already hatched, the brood starve
+abandoned, leaving the eggs un-hatched or, if already hatched, the

-to death.
-Thirdly, parents tend to become far more daring (and even
+brood starve to death.
+Thirdly, parents tend to become far more

 Subsequently, the loss of millions of healthy birds, which would